Level: Beginner to Advanced—One day—No sewing machine required

 - 48 small lidded disposable plastic containers, such as Gladware ®, or small sandwich size zip-lock® plastic bags.These will each hold a quarter yard of fabric.

 - 48 quarter yards of PFD (Prepared For Dye) or pre-washed white cotton fabric.
 (I can order a 100 yard bolt of PFD fabric for the group, which the group will pay for, to be delivered to a members home, where the members will rip it into pieces for the class)

-- 1 Bucket, 1 dishpan and 1 plastic bowl to dip your hands in
+- 1 Bucket that holds 3-5 gallons, 1 dishpan and 1 plastic bowl to dip your hands in

 - a set of measuring cups